dbe/vending-machine/README.md

 ```
 npm run clevis test VendingMachine
 ```

+You will need a local blockchain running (Something like Ganache) and make sure your clevis.json file is pointed to it.

 ## Notes
 The design decisions made for this contract are different than an ideal, or more general purpose contract would make.